SHADOW269/PYTHON_4THSEM/Readme.md

 ---
 8. Write a Pandas program to join the two given data frames along rows.
 Sample Data frame may contain details of student like rollno , name , Total Marks.
 ---
+## PART B
+1. Program to create a class Employee with empno, name, depname, designation, age and salary and perform the following function.
+i) Accept details of N employees ii) Search given employee using empno iii) Display employee details in neat format.
+---
+2. Write a program menu driven to create a BankAccount class. class should support the following methods for i) Deposit ii) Withdraw iii) GetBalanace .
+Create a subclass SavingsAccount class that behaves just like a BankAccount, but also has an interest rate and a method that increases the balance by the appropriate amount of interest.
+---
+3. Create a GUI to input Principal amount, rate of interest and number of years, Calculate Compound interest.
+When button submit is pressed Compound interest should be displayed in a textbox.
+When clear button is pressed all contents should be cleared.
+---
+4. Write a GUI program to implement Simple Calculator
+---
+5. Create a table student table (regno, name and marks in 3 subjects) using MySQL and perform the followings
+a.
+To accept the details of students and store it in database.
+b.
+To display the details of all the students
+c.
+Delete particular student record using regno.
+---
+6. Create a table employee (empno, name and salary) using MySQL and perform the followings
+a.
+To accept the details of employees and store it in database.
+b.
+To display the details of a specific employee
+c.
+To display employee details whose salary lies within a certain range
+---
+7. Create a table electricity_bill(TariffCode, Customer_Name, Meter Number,
+Previous_Reading and Current_Reading) using MySQL and perform the followings
+a.
+To accept the details of employees and store it in database.
+b.
+To Update the Customer details by Meter Number.
+c.
+Calculate Bill of Particular Customer using below criteria.
+    Tariff Code   Units Consumed    Rate/Unit
+    LT1           0-30              2.0
+                  31-100            3.5
+                  101-200           4.5
+                  Above 200         5.0

+    LT2           0-30              3.5
+                  31-100            5.0
+                  101-200           6.0
+                  Above 200         7.5
+---
+8. Consider following data and draw the bar graph using matplot library.(Use CSV or Excel).Add the data Using GUI.

+Batsman         2017 2018 2019 2020
+Virat Kohli     2501 1855 2203 1223
+Steve Smith     2340 2250 2003 1153
+Babar Azam      1750 2147 1896 1008
+Rohit Sharma    1463 1985 1854 1638
+Kane Williamson 1256 1785 1874 1974
+Jos Butler      1125 1853 1769 1436
+Display appropriate title for axis and chart.
+Also show legends.
+---